matys1/lab1-web/book-notes/part-5.md

 #### A recap of the `Event` object

 - I used MDN as the main source for learning about event handling.
 I found MDN to be far more complehensive and up-to-date than the book on this subject.
-Below are my notes from the book that either re-iterate what I already learned from MDN or introduce additional new concepts (like windows) that were not part of MDN Events articles.
+Below are my notes from the book that either re-iterate what I already learned from MDN or introduces additional new concepts (like windows) that were not part of MDN Events articles.

 - When an event occurs, you might need to know more about the event in order for your script to perform different actions.
 For example, you might want to know which key was pressed for `keydown` event.
 The DOM includes the main `Event` interface upon which all other `Event` interface are built on that provide this type of information.
 All events belong to a specific `Event` interface.
 For example, `click` and `dblclick` events both belong to `MouseEvent` interface whereas `keydown` event belongs to `KeyboardEvent` interface.
 The `KeyboardEvent` interface contains a `key` property that displays the key pressed when one of it's events (e.g. `keydown` event) occcurs.